Reference · Model v3 · Last Retrained Q1 2026

 Model Retraining Cadence

-Model weights are stored in the model_weights table and version-tagged as integers.
-The current active version is v3.
-The optimize_model_weights() RPC runs gradient descent over held-out quarters to maximize predictive accuracy, producing a new version row.
-Activation is explicit via activate_model_version(n).
-Deprecated versions remain in the table for audit.
+Model weights are versioned as integers; the current active version is v3.
+The retraining job runs gradient descent over held-out quarters to maximize predictive accuracy, producing a new version.
+New versions are activated explicitly — nothing rolls out automatically.
+Deprecated versions are retained for audit.

 The Bill Investability ML model (separate from the signal engine) was trained on 42,199 bills from the 117th and 118th Congresses and validated on 119th Congress data.
 Bills scoring 70+ pass at 9.1% vs the 1.7% baseline — a 5.4x multiplier.